 You may want to look into competitor advertising and branding campaigns too.
 The advertising campaigns of your competitors can show their promotional budget and their branding plan.

 Sales brochures are another valuable data pool too.
-Owning the latest sales brochures about your market can give you information about how your competitors are positioning themselves in the market and how they use their product features to sell successfully.
+Owning the latest sales brochures about your market can give you a lot of information.
+For example, information about how your competitors are positioning themselves in the market and how they use their product features to sell successfully.

-Magazines are also an excellent source of information that you can use to get a grasp of your biggest competitors in your market, what are their plans and what are their new products and innovations that they offer in the marketplace.
-Also, professional journalists can reveal lots of information about your competitors, including information that is unfavorable for your competitors valuable for you.
+Moreover, magazines are also an excellent source of information that you can use to get a grasp of the biggest competitors in your market, what are their plans.
+Furthermore, they can provide you information about what are their new products and innovations that they offer in the marketplace.

 Reference books and databases are also a valuable market information source that is available online and in libraries.
 This includes: